FurqanDar/FurqanDar/README.md

 ## Introduction

-Hi, I’m Furqan Dar
+Hi, I’m Furqan Dar, a data scientist, a machine learning engineer, and an open-source developer.

-Data Scientist | Machine Learning Engineer | Open-Source Developer

 I build data-driven solutions that bridge scientific rigor and software engineering excellence.
 With a Ph.D. in Physics and 8+ years of computational experience, I specialize in designing scalable data pipelines, ML models, and open-source platforms that drive meaningful impact in healthcare, biomedical engineering, research, and beyond.